I've been annotating books for several years now and it has truly elevated my reading experience.

 Note-taking on your phone also works but generally, phones tend to pull our attention away from whatever we're doing, so I don't suggest this unless there's no other way.
 If you do use your phone, keep it on "do not disturb" mode so that you can read without distractions.

-how to annotate books
+how to annotate a physical book

 There are multiple ways to annotate books.
 You can either pick one beforehand or decide later based on what you want to mark in the book.

 Don't stick to a system immediately.
 Try out different methods.
 Be open to exploring and changing.
-Annotation is supposed to improve your reading experience, not to put your thoughts in a box.
+Annotation is supposed to improve your reading experience, not put your thoughts in a box.

 1. underline/highlight